Sir William Scott, 6th Baronet: Life

 He inherited the baronetcy on the death of his father in 1814.
 He was educated at the Royal Military College, Sandhurst, and became a lieutenant in the 2nd Battalion Life Guards.
 He was a Deputy Lieutenant and J.P. for Roxburghshire and a J.P. for Forfarshire.
 He was a Fellow of the Royal Society of Scotland.

-In February 1829, Scott was elected Member of Parliament for Carlisle and held the seat to July 1830.
+In February 1829, Scott was elected Tory Member of Parliament for Carlisle and held the seat to July 1830.
 At the 1859 general election Scott was elected MP for Roxburghshire.
+He had already become a Liberal.
 He held the seat until 1870.

 Scott died at the age of 68.

 Family

 In 1828 Scott married Elizabeth Anderson, daughter of David Anderson of Balgay House near Dundee, Forfarshire.
 They had issue, including Henry Warren Scott (1833–1889), Queen Elizabeth The Queen Mother's maternal step-grandfather.